opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/SweatEquity/DKI/README.md

 The repo contains schemas, example messages to be validated against the schemas, and property tables generated from the schemas to be used in OpenC2 actuator profile documents.

-OpenC2 device developers may view existing schemas and test messages, and may also submit custom actuator schemas and test messages.
-The test server is an Open resource, OASIS membership is not required before submitting a custom actuator profile.
+Anyone may view existing schemas and test messages or submit new ones; OASIS membership is not required.
+Developers may submit custom actuator profiles reflecting their C2 use cases, and schemas for their OpenC2 producer or consumer devices using existing or new profiles.
-The server includes a
+The repo includes a
 [Python script](https://github.com/oasis-open/openc2-jadn-software/blob/master/test-poc.py)
-that allows anyone to run device tests, with data either stored locally or fetched directly from the GitHub repo.
+to run device tests, with data either stored locally or fetched directly from the GitHub repo.